Max Heart Rate Is Key to Your Fitness Results: Here's How to Find It

 - Input this number into the formulas that come with your smartwatch or heart rate monitor to calculate your training zones.

 If you want to maximize your performance — usually for endurance racing — this kind of road testing works best.
+So, the next time you join an Openfit live running class, you can use the in-app heart tracker to track your rate across the run.
 Says Thomas, “This allows you to avoid the flawed maxHR theory, and will give you a far more accurate basis for your ongoing training.”
 For day-to-day workouts, however, the paper-and-pen formulas work fine.

 Road-Test Your Numbers